 Carlos Ghosn's defense calls Nissan investigation flawed

-TOKYO (AP) — The defense team for Carlos Ghosn on Wednesday slammed Nissan's investigation that accuses him of financial misconduct as flawed and biased, not independent, and aimed only at taking him down.
+TOKYO (AP) — The defense team for former Nissan Chairman Carlos Ghosn on Wednesday slammed Nissan's investigation that accuses him of financial misconduct as flawed and biased, not independent, and aimed only at taking him down.

 “Nissan’s claim that it conducted ‘a robust, thorough internal investigation’ is a gross perversion of the truth.
 Rather, the facts demonstrate that investigation was never about finding the truth,” said a statement from French consultancy company Image Sept for the defense team.